How is your Homeschool space… Does it need a boost?

-When I was a kid my mom and I would re-arrange my room every spring.
-It was so simple, and refreshing and we both appreciated it.
+When I was a kid my mom and I would re-arrange & refresh my room every spring.
+She almost never spent money and if she did it was under $50.
+Instead she would re-arrange and repurpose things we already had to make it new & fresh & inviting again!
+It was so simple, and brilliant!
 It’s the end of summer and I am getting ready for a refresh!

 This is not a post about our beautiful homeschool room is because we don’t have one!
-We have a small house, I am super frugal & I was getting frustrated by the clutter and unmanageable mess.
+We have a tiny house, I am super frugal & I was getting frustrated by the clutter and toy mess.
+Since homeschooling is new for us I did spend a little money.
 I revamped the areas we use most & the total cost of our revamp was $20.
 It was a simple reorganization and we’re super excited about our new spaces and ready to begin our new year of learning together!

 Here’s what we revamped and why…